Key features of the HNC Early Childhood Education and Care course

 Modules for Level 5 HND Early childhood Education and Care:

 The course operates on a modular basis.
-Most modules count for 15 academic credits.
-Each 15 credits taken equates to a total study time of around 150 hours.
+Most modules count for 15 academic credits with 2 modules at 30 credits each.
+The total study time equates to a total study time of around 300 hours.
 Total study time includes scheduled teaching, independent study and assessment activity.

 Full-time students take modules worth 65 credits in Semester 1 and 60 credits in Semester 2, with part-time students taking proportionally fewer credits per semester (typically 30 credits).
 120 credits are required to achieve the qualification.
 The overall grade for course is based on the grades obtained in each module studied.